4-H & Positive Youth Development

 The 4-H Youth Development Program is the youth outreach program from the land-grant institutions’ cooperative extension services and the U.S. Department of Agriculture.
 4-H serves as a model program for the practice of positive youth development by creating positive learning experiences; positive relationships for and between youth and adults; positive, safe environments; and opportunities for positive risk taking.

-4-H National Headquarters is housed in the Division of Youth and 4-H at NIFA.
+The Division of Youth and 4-H is housed in the Institute of Youth, Family, and Community at NIFA.
 Additional support is provided to 4-H by National 4-H Council (a private, non-profit organization) and conducted through the land-grant university extension 4-H offices.